masakazozaki/LocalizeGen/README.md

 ## Description
-automation scripts to create localizableString files to ios and android.
+simple automation scripts to create localizableString files to ios and android.

 ## Requirement
 - Python3